Coogineers/Coogineers.github.io/_pages/about.md

-A The technical design effort wil include:
+The technical design effort wil include:
 ======

 Kinematic and motion simulations to achieve precise positioning targeting cycle times of 15 minutes or less in 95% of cases.